R. J. Helton: American Idol

 Helton auditioned for season one of American Idol in Atlanta.
-He was the first person to audition in the city.
-His performance during the Top 30 semi-finals polarized the judges, causing Simon Cowell and Randy Jackson to break into a lengthy argument.
+They were the first person to audition in the city.
+Their performance during the Top 30 semi-finals polarized the judges, causing Simon Cowell and Randy Jackson to break into a lengthy argument.
 Although the conflict was real, it was partially redubbed and also edited together with staged takes before going to air, so as to make it less heated.
 In his 2011 book, American Idol: The Untold Story, Richard Rushfield noted that even as the fight was sanitized for broadcast, American Idol "reveled in the altercation" and "was all but turned over to repeating the clips".
 Rushfield identified this as a defining moment in the early history of reality television, writing, "All of a sudden, here was this renegade show, American Idol, that was celebrating its backstory, playing up its frictions, and openly acknowledging its missteps.
 Every tabloid brouhaha would be played up on the Idol stage rather than being shoved under the carpet.
 It was completely unprecedented in American programming."

 Although not voted through to the Top 10 during the semi-finals, Helton was chosen by the judges as the season's only Wild Card finalist.
-While participating in a photo shoot during the first week of the finals, he fell off a stage and was briefly hospitalized.
-Helton's performances throughout the finals continued to divide the judges, and he was voted out of the competition in fifth place.
-A week after he left the competition, Q100 radio hosted a homecoming party for Helton at the Mall of Georgia.
+While participating in a photo shoot during the first week of the finals, they fell off a stage and was briefly hospitalized.
+Helton's performances throughout the finals continued to divide the judges, and they were voted out of the competition in fifth place.
+A week after they left the competition, Q100 radio hosted a homecoming party for Helton at the Mall of Georgia.

 The 2005 book Uncloudy days : the gospel music encyclopedia by Bil Carpenter summarized Helton's time on American Idol by writing, "Though he has a pleasant, smooth vocal, he was criticized by the judges for having a somewhat stiff and wooden stage presence."
 Carpenter called Helton "A well-mannered, humble Christian" and felt that these attributes were not always appreciated by the media.
-Burt Bacharach, who mentored during the Top 5 week of competition, complimented Helton as having "a real sweetness about his persona".
+Burt Bacharach, who mentored each finalist during Top 5-week of the competition, complimented Helton as having "a real sweetness about his persona".